-Communication: Lear INING DISABILITY The Ministry of Education defines a Learning Disability as one of a number of neurodevelopmental disorders that persistently and significantly has an impact on the ability to learn and use academic and other skills that: Affects the ability to perceive or process verbal or non-verbal information in an effective and accurate manner in students who have assessed intellectual abilities that are at least in the average range; Results in (a) academic underachievement that is inconsistent with the intellectual abilities of the student (which are at least in the average range) and/or (b) academic achievement that can be maintained by the student only with extremely high levels of effort and/or with additional support; Results in difficulties in the development and use of skills in one or more of the following areas: reading, writing, mathematics, and work habits and learning skills; May typically be associated with difficulties in one or more cognitive processes, such as phonological processing, memory and attention; processing speed; perceptual-motor processing; visual-spatial processing; executive functions (e.g. self-regulation of behavior and emotions, planning, organizing of thoughts and activities, prioritizing, decision making); May be associated with difficulties in social interactions (e.g. difficulty in understanding social norms or the point of view of others); with various other conditions or disorders, diagnosed or undiagnosed; or with other exceptionalities; socio-economic factors; cultural differences; lack of proficiency in language of instruction; lack of motivation or effort; gaps in school attendance or inadequate opportunity to benefit from instruction.
-School Resource Team Report (Sp.Ed.
-Form 01) School Resource Team Screening Tool (Sp.Ed.
-Form 01b) Report of Case Conference (Sp.Ed.
-Form 04) Individual Education Plan, if available.
-Diagnostic Information (Optional) Diagnosis from a licensed member of the College of Psychologist or the College of Physicians and Surgeons of a learning disability, perceptual handicap, a brain injury, minimal brain dysfunction, dyslexia, or developmental aphasia Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
-Ed.
-Form 06) Psychological assessment Audiological assessment conducted by an audiologist -optional Assessment conducted by an optometrist or ophthalmologist to assess visual acuity - optional WF: AS/TAPs Tests administered by SERT Language Checklist completed by classroom teacher Parent perspective / in-put / view Community agency input (if involved) Student's views, concerns and hopes Psychological Assessment outlining cognitive ability falling at or above the 25th percentile, a significant discrepancy between academic achievement and intellectual ability and deficits in at least one area of processing involved in learning.
+The Ministry of Education defines a Learning Disability as one of a number of neurodevelopmental disorders that persistently and significantly has an impact on the ability to learn and use academic and other skills that:

+- Affects the ability to perceive or process verbal or non-verbal information in an effective and accurate manner in students who have assessed intellectual abilities that are at least in the average range: - Results in (a) academic underachievement that is inconsistent with the intellectual abilities of the student (which are at least in the average range) and/or (b) academic achievement that can be maintained by the student only with extremely high levels of effort and/or with additional support; - Results in difficulties in the development and use of skills in one or more of the following areas: reading, writing, mathematics, and work habits and learning skills; - May typically be associated with difficulties in one or more cognitive processes, such as phonological processing, memory and attention; processing speed; perceptual-motor processing; visual-spatial processing; executive functions (e.g. self-regulation of behaviour and emotions, planning, organizing of thoughts and activities, prioritizing, decision making); - May be associated with difficulties in social interactions (e.g. difficulty in understanding social norms or the point of view of others); with various other conditions or disorders, diagnosed or undiagnosed; or with other exceptionalities; - Is not the result of a lack of acuity in hearing and/or vision that has not been corrected; intellectual disabilities; socio-economic factors; cultural differences; lack of proficiency in language of instruction; lack of motivation or effort; gaps in school attendance or inadequate opportunity to benefit from instruction.

+- School Resource Team Report (Sp.Ed.
+Form 01) - School Resource Team Screening Tool (Sp.Ed.
+Form 01b) - Report of Case Conference (Sp.Ed.
+Form 04) - Individual Education Plan, if available.

+Diagnosis from a licensed member of the College of Psychologist or the College of Physicians and Surgeons of a learning disability, perceptual handicap, a brain injury, minimal brain dysfunction, dyslexia, or developmental aphasia